 As soon as you turn on Conzelman Road, you will see a side road to a parking lot indicating trail head parking.
 I recommend parking there and taking the short SCA trail up to the overlook.
 I made the mistake of driving up to the overlook where the traffic was horrendous and the parking was over crowded at each of the overlooks.

-Before setting out, it’s best to check traffic conditions and road closures as both are unpredictable in the bay area.
+Before setting out on your day trip north of San Francisco, it’s best to check traffic conditions and road closures as both are unpredictable in the bay area.
 I spent a little too much time finding alternate routes due to accidents and a closure on CA-1.